Eddevinc/files2/wvd-in-a-day/02-Azure-AD-Domain-Services.md

 ### **Task 4: Create new AD users**

-In this task we will use cloud shell to create three users i.e. *WVDUser-01*, *WVDUser-02* to access the windows virtual desktop and *DomainJoinAdmin* to domain join session hosts.
+In this task we will use cloud shell to create three users i.e., *WVDUser-01*, *WVDUser-02* to access the windows virtual desktop and *DomainJoinAdmin* to domain join session hosts.

-1. In your azure portal, click on the **Cloud Shell** icon.
+1. In Azure portal, click on the **Cloud Shell** icon.

    ![ws name.](media/a105.png)